 - (a) A HAMP shall be prepared in consultation with Council, HNZPT and Mana Whenua prior to the Start of Construction for a Stage of Work. - (b) The objective of the HAMP is to protect historic heritage and to remedy and mitigate any residual effects as far as practicable.
-To achieve the objective, the HAMP shall identify: - (i) methods for the identification and assessment of potential built heritage and archaeological sites within the Designation to inform detailed design; - known heritage places and archaeological sites and potential archaeological sites within the Designation, including identifying any archaeological sites for which an Archaeological Authority under the HNZPTA will be sought or has been granted; - (iii) any unrecorded archaeological sites or post-1900 heritage sites within the Designation, which shall also be documented and recorded; - (iv) roles, responsibilities and contact details of project personnel, Mana Whenua representatives, and relevant agencies involved with heritage and archaeological matters including surveys, monitoring of project works, compliance with AUP accidental discovery rule, and monitoring of conditions; - (v) specific areas to be investigated, monitored and recorded to the extent these are directly affected by the project.
-This shall include non invasive techniques or exploratory investigation to clarify the extent of the Runciman's Homestead site (NZAA R12/1131);

-- (vi) the proposed methodology for investigating and recording post-1900 heritage sites (including buildings) that need to be demolished or relocated, including details of their condition, measures to mitigate any adverse effects and timeframe for implementing the proposed methodology, in accordance with the HNZPT guideline AGS 1A: Investigation and Recording of Buildings and Standing Structures (4 July 2014), or any subsequent version.
-This shall include a built heritage assessment of: - A. the former Drury Creamery and Casein Factory (12 Norrie Road, CHI site 15102); and - B. the former railway worker's residence (18 Waihoehoe Road, CHI site 22288); - (vii) methods to acknowledge cultural values identified through Condition 8 where archaeological sites also involve Ngā Taonga Tuku Iho (treasures handed down by our ancestors) and where feasible and practicable to do so; - (viii) methods for protecting or minimising adverse effects on heritage and archaeological sites within the Designation during project works as far as practicable, (for example fencing around heritage and archaeological sites to protect them from damage during construction, using geotextile fabric and aggregate in construction compound areas not being earthworked); - (viii) methods to protect or minimise damage to the St Johns Anglican Church and Cemetery (AUP Scheduled Site 707) during project works as far as practicable based on pre construction advise from a specialist heritage conservator; and - (ix) training requirements and inductions for contractors and subcontractors on heritage and archaeological sites within the Designation, and legal obligations relating to accidental discoveries.
+To achieve the objective, the HAMP shall identify: - (i) methods for the identification and assessment of potential built heritage and archaeological sites within the Designation to inform detailed design; - (ii) known heritage places and archaeological sites and potential archaeological sites within the Designation, including identifying any archaeological sites for which an Archaeological Authority under the HNZPTA will be sought or has been granted; - (iii) any unrecorded archaeological sites or post-1900 heritage sites within the Designation, which shall also be documented and recorded; - (iv) roles, responsibilities and contact details of project personnel, Mana Whenua representatives, and relevant agencies involved with heritage and archaeological matters including surveys, monitoring of project works, compliance with AUP accidental discovery rule, and monitoring of conditions: - (v) specific areas to be investigated, monitored and recorded to the extent these are directly affected by the project; - (vi) the proposed methodology for investigating and recording post-1900 heritage sites (including buildings) that need to be demolished or relocated, including details of their condition, measures to mitigate any adverse effects and timeframe for implementing the proposed methodology, in accordance with the HNZPT guideline AGS 1A: Investigation and Recording of Buildings and Standing Structures (4 July 2014), or any subsequent version; - (vii) methods to acknowledge cultural values identified through Condition 8 where archaeological sites also involve Ngā Taonga Tuku Iho (treasures handed down by our ancestors) and where feasible and practicable to do so: - (viii) methods for protecting or minimising adverse effects on heritage and archaeological sites within the Designation during project works as far as practicable, (for example fencing around heritage and archaeological sites to protect them from damage during construction); and - (ix) training requirements and inductions for contractors and subcontractors on heritage and archaeological sites within the Designation, and legal obligations relating to accidental discoveries.
 The training shall be undertaken prior to the Start of Construction, under the guidance of a Suitably Qualified and Experienced Person and Mana Whenua representatives (to the extent the training relates to cultural values identified under Condition 8).